worldofsaad/-Deep-Learning-with-Python-and-PyTorch/README.md

 - **Intialization**: I tested PyTroch Default Initialization, Xavier Initialization and Uniform Initialization on the MNIST dataset.
 Also I tested the Uniform Initialization, Default Initialization and He Initialization on the MNIST dataset with Relu Activation

 - **Momentum**: In this section, I deal with several problems associated with optimization and see how momentum can improve your results.
 I also generated data that will produce a Loss Function with a High Condition Number.
-I created two models; one with the momentum term and one without the momentum term.
+I created two models; one with the momentum term and one without the momentum term & then I saw how different values for the momentum parameters affect the convergence rate of a neural network.